andresbott/goback/README.md

 ## Roadmap

 * backup git repositories
+* backuo github orgs
+* allow to use envs placeholders in profiles, e.g. for secrets
 * write documentation
 * exclude folders that contain .nobackup
+* improve the expurge rules to keep N yearly, monthly etc

 #### TODO
 * use systemd timers instead of cron